Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 Ubiquitous
 - What are TWO video essay techniques that you found helpful (that the videos utilised)?
-Classical music in the background: can add focus to the authors words
+Classical music in the background: can add focus to the authors words A mix of video and text screens throughout the presentation
 - What references were made to cultural assumptions'?
 The style of the town Truman lives in
 The housing dynamic where Truman works and his wife cooks